koenderks/jfa/cran-comments.md

-## This is a submission for version 0.5.3
+## This is a submission for version 0.5.4
-This is jfa version 0.5.3.
+This is jfa version 0.5.4.
 In this version I have:

-* Updated documentation for all functions.
-* Added several new methods to two existing functions.
-* Fixed an error in the evaluation function.
+* Implemented small changes in some of the functions

 ## Test environments
 * OS X install (on travis-ci), R release